lsst-dm/k8s-scripts/README.md

 # k8s-scripts
-# Initial install of Kubernetes with Flannel
+# Install of Kubernetes with Flannel on OpenStack

 The following installs Kubernetes 1.8.3